Acgua/ioBroker.fully-mqtt/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (Acgua) **Breaking Change**: Using MQTT is required, and removed option to deactivate MQTT.
+Reasons: 1. requesting info thru REST API is redundant and simply not needed since MQTT is available, 2.
+It does not make sense to not use MQTT since it provides live updates of states.
+-   (Acgua) Removed all REST API info requests, as MQTT use is now required
+-   (Acgua) Code improvements

 ### 0.0.12 (2023-03-26)

 -   (Acgua) Logging improved